Skip navigation.

 Grace Bible Church

-A Deaconess has great responsibilities toward God and His Church.
-She cannot fulfill these unless she meets the qualifications of both giftedness and character that God has set forth in the Scriptures.
-A fully qualified Deaconess is a great asset to the church.
-An unqualified deaconess is a hindrance and possible danger to her.
-The process given here is to help determine if a woman is equipped in character and in giftedness to serve as a Deaconess.
+A member of the Women’s Servant Council (WSC) [also referred to as a “deaconess”] has great responsibilities toward God and His Church.
+She cannot fulfill these unless she meets the qualifications of both having the necessary spiritual gifts and character that God has set forth in the Scriptures.
+A fully qualified deaconess is a great asset to the church.
+An unqualified deaconess is a hindrance and possible danger to the church.
+The process given here is to help determine if a woman is equipped in character and in spiritual gifts to serve as a member of the WSC.
 If this is done correctly, then the church will simply be recognizing a woman God has set apart to this ministry and the church will be blessed.
-If done incorrectly, then it will be just people choosing women to be leader-servants and the church will suffer.
+If done incorrectly, then it will be people choosing leaders according to their own desires and standards and the church will suffer.

 It is also recognized that a woman that gives all appearance of being qualified at one point in time may later prove herself unqualified.
-Therefore this policy includes a means to remove unqualified women from being a Deaconess.
+Therefore this policy includes a means to remove unqualified women from being a member of the Women’s Servant Council.

 1) Nomination